Xorlent/Canary-Cloudflare/README.md

 ### Cloudflare workers to:
     1. Receive Thinkst Canary webhooks
     2. Parse, create, and buffer syslog messages
+    3. Submit applicable events to abuseipdb
-    3. Publish a real-time IP blocklist
+    4. Publish a real-time IP blocklist
 ### ...and a Powershell script to:
     1. Fetch syslog events from the buffer
     2. Push these events to a syslog UDP collector